 While still in this box, and this is very important: at the top, add a Caption (here’s why and how to format – see point #2), but more importantly, where it says ‘Alternative Text’ you must fill this out.
 This is what shows up when you share to Pinterest and other sites (or when others share).
 Add the headline, your full name, your handle, and the main keyword.
 If you take away nothing else, remember this one thing!
 VERY IMPORTANT.

-When you add articles and/or proof sources, highlight them in royal blue (it’s easy on the eyes).
+When you add external links (articles and/or proof sources), highlight them in royal blue (it’s easy on the eyes).
 Also, be sure to click on the edit button (the little pencil) and click on the ‘open in a new tab’ window.
 Again, we want them to stay on your post.
 (If you don’t like royal blue, pick another color.
 This is my suggestion, but hey, free country.)

 Use Heading 2 or Heading 3 for each sub-heading tag.
 I make them navy blue.
 That’s a personal choice.
 Again, easy on the eyes but also a different blue than the articles.
 Have at least 3 sub-headings.
 If you have bullets or sub-headings beneath these sub-headings, use smaller heading tags, such as Heading 3 or Heading 4 tags, though I caution you not to use more than 4 heading tags per post (unless it’s a list post, like this one).

 When you choose the headline, be sure it has the one focus keyword that you’ll use throughout the headings, and at the bottom as well where it says ‘focus keyword.’
 This will help with getting the ‘green light’ from the Yoast SEO plugin (more below.
 FYI: the free version is fine for our purposes).
 E.g., If “books” is in the headline, be sure to use it in each heading, if possible (or at least 2 out of 3).
 Again, if you’re writing a ‘List’ post, you don’t need to have that keyword in every subhead.